No products in the cart.

-Affiliate Partners are not-for-profit organizations and select private companies that support the advancement of women to corporate boards.
+Affiliate Partners are not-for-profit organizations and select companies/firms that support the advancement of women to corporate boards.

 BoardMatch connects the right people to the right charitable boards.
 We are committed to strengthening Canadian communities by fostering performance improvement in the charitable sector.
 BoardMatch expands the talent pool and enhances the governance skills of charitable sector boards by introducing and training new volunteers from the corporate sector to charitable board service; provide senior and emerging charitable leaders with board governance and leadership training; and sact as a public advocate for good governance.
 BoardMatch is a program of Altruvest Charitable Services.